seandearnaley/reddit-gpt-summarizer/README.md

 poetry install
 ```

-You'll also need to provide OpenAI API credentials.
+You'll also need to provide OpenAI/Reddit/Anthropic API credentials.
 Create a `.env` file and add the following:

 ```env
 OPENAI_ORG_ID=YOUR_ORG_ID